clartaq/cwiki/resources/private/md/To_Do.md

 * Just a convenience for me, but since I do a lot of editing of the seed pages, it would be nice to save them to the same location as the seed files used to create a new database rather than my current practice of exporting them, then moving them into place manually.
     * This ssue [#16](https://bitbucket.org/David_Clark/cwiki/issues/16/let-admin-save-seed-pages) was resolved in commit [72e6644](https://bitbucket.org/David_Clark/cwiki/commits/72e6644b6215ac44713fa56cddd51f497283de6d).

+* It sure would be nice if the tags interface during editing provided some ​autocompletion or hints so you could see which tags already exist.
+(Is it "bug" or "bugs" for this type of post?)

 ### Architecture <a name="architecture"></a>